lekman/auto-approve-action/README.md

 - A GitHub Personal Access Token (PAT) or GitHub App token with `repo` and `pull_requests:write` permissions
 - Code owner privileges or admin access for the token owner
 - Existing CI/CD workflows for status check validation
+- **Repository Settings**: If using auto-merge, ensure "Allow auto-merge" is enabled in your repository settings (Settings → General → Pull Requests)

 ### Basic Setup: